Connectors

 --restart

-The alias keeps the connector pinned and writes the workspace hook; the follow-up setup guardrail swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+The alias selects Copilot and writes the global hook; the follow-up setup guardrail --connector copilot swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.

 Copilot has no proxy enforcement, but its hooks themselves can block.
 After setup copilot, edit ~/.defenseclaw/config.yaml and set the per-connector hook mode: